-EBITDA, the other constituent, is a true reflection of a company’s profitability as it eliminates the impact of non-cash expenses like depreciation and amortization that depress net earnings.
+The other component of the multiple, EBITDA, gives a clearer picture of a company’s profitability as it strips out non-cash expenses like depreciation and amortization that reduce net earnings.
 It is also often used as a proxy for cash flows.

-Generally, the lower the EV-to-EBITDA ratio, the more enticing it is.
+Just like P/E, the lower the EV-to-EBITDA ratio, the more appealing it is.
 A low EV-to-EBITDA ratio signals that a stock is potentially undervalued.

-Also, P/E can’t be used to value a loss-making firm.
+Another shortcoming of P/E is that it can’t be used to value a loss-making firm.
 A company’s earnings are also subject to accounting estimates and management manipulation.
-Meanwhile, EV-to-EBITDA is less open to manipulation and can also be used to value companies that are loss-incurring but EBITDA-positive.
+On the other hand, EV-to-EBITDA is difficult to manipulate and can also be used to value companies that are making loss but are EBITDA-positive.

 EV-to-EBITDA is also a useful tool in measuring the value of firms that are highly leveraged and have a high degree of depreciation.
-It also allows the comparison of companies with different debt levels.
+Moreover, it can be used to compare companies with different levels of debt.

-However, EV-to-EBITDA is also not without its shortcomings and alone cannot conclusively determine a stock’s inherent potential and future performance.
-The ratio varies across industries and is generally not appropriate while comparing stocks in different industries given their diverse capital spending requirements.
+But EV-to-EBITDA has its limitations too.
+The ratio varies across industries (a high-growth industry typically has a higher multiple and vice versa) and is usually not appropriate while comparing stocks in different industries, given their diverse capital requirements.

-As such, a strategy solely based on EV-to-EBITDA might not yield the desired results.
-But you can club it with the other major ratios in your stock investing toolbox such as price-to-book (P/B), P/E and price-to-sales (P/S) to screen value stocks.
+Therefore, instead of solely relying on EV-to-EBITDA, you can club it with the other major ratios such as price-to-book (P/B), P/E and price-to-sales (P/S) to achieve the desired outcome.